Torsion-Audio/nn-inference-template/README.md

 #  A Template Audio Plugin for Real-time Neural Network Inference

-> This repository was started as a companion repository to the [talk](sched.co/1Pufm) **Real-time inference of neural networks: a practical approach for DSP engineers** at the Audio Developer Conference 2023.
+> This repository was started as a companion repository to the talk **Real-time inference of neural networks: a practical approach for DSP engineers** at the Audio Developer Conference 2023.
+The video can be found [here](https://www.youtube.com/watch?v=z_RKgHU59r0).

 > Since the conference, we have continued to refine and extend the codebase.
 For more flexible and easier use of the inference architecture, we have consolidated this work into a library called [anira](https://github.com/tu-studio/anira), which is now used in this repository.
 For those interested in the state of the repository as presented at ADC23, it can be found under the tag [ADC23-talk](https://github.com/Torsion-Audio/nn-inference-template/tree/ADC23-talk).